vgorbic1/Tutorials/Java/dao.md

 on a model object(s).
 - **DAO concrete class** implements above interface.
-This class is responsible to get data from a data source which can be database, xml or any other storage mechanism.
+This class is responsible to get data from a data source which can be database, XML or any other storage mechanism.
 - **Model Object or Value Object** is simple POJO containing get/set methods to store data retrieved using DAO class.